 In 2010, TNC rearticulated their mission around their conservation framework of Global Challenges, Global Solutions.
 The executive team felt that in addition to internal operations and workforce, there was a need to pay attention to diversity in TNC’s scientific method as well.
 In 2012, the executive team, diversity council and external consultants developed an initial strategy.
 In 2015, they began building the infrastructure by creating the Chief Diversity and Inclusion Officer position and the team and function.

 The diversity work of TNC is comprised of three pillars: workforce diversity and inclusion, equitable conservation, and equitable engagement.
 Because they are a global organization, when it comes to the workforce, TNC looks at what the relevant diversity is within the location in which they are operating.
-In the US, TNC is still early on its journey to becoming at least as racially diverse as is the country and “we are humble about the need, along with our peers among US based “big green” organizations, to move much further on this.
+In the US, TNC is still early on its journey to becoming at least as racially diverse as is the country and according to Wishik, “we are humble about the need, along with our peers among US based “big green” organizations, to move much further on this.
 To that end, along with our inclusion efforts, we began a “next practice recruitment pilot” this year to transform how we attract and include a wider diversity of talent.”
 Internationally, the majority of TNC employees come from the countries and regions in which TNC operates.
 When they look at what the diversity needs are in the international arena, they look at whether or not they have adequate diversity within the relative culture.
 “So if we are thinking about Colombia,” says Wishik, “where indigenous people are important, maybe we want to make sure that we are hiring more indigenous people because we have mostly Colombians that are from the middle class or European backgrounds.”

 Gender equity within hiring and within leadership is another area in which TNC is working globally.
 “How’s your gender equity, and what are you doing in terms of local hiring?
 Are you developing local leaders or are you putting ex-Pats from the US in those programs to lead them?
 Those are the questions we ask ourselves,” Wishik adds.